Battle of Dolores River: Battle

 In December 1904, the 38th Philippine Constabulary Scouts, under Lieutenant Stephen Hayt, were on patrol along the Dolores River in an attempt to link up with the 37th Constabulary Scouts and another Constable Company led by Lieutenant Hendryx.

 The 38th was ambushed en route, by over 1,000 Pulahanes.
 As the Pulahanes rushed, waving colorful banners and shouting "Tad-Tad!"
-(Cut To Pieces!) they were met with a volley of rifle-fire that stopped their advance.
+(Tadtad!, meaning "Cut To Pieces!") they were met with a volley of rifle-fire that stopped their advance.
 The Constables held their ground and repelled the attacks, inflicting heavy losses with accurate and steady rifle fire.

 The Pulahanes were far greater in number, however, and they eventually enveloped and wiped out the entire scout force.

 Aftermath

 Of the 43-man contingent, the officer and 37 of his men were killed.
 The Pulajans on the other hand, suffered much heavier losses.
 Estimates range as high as 300 dead before the Constabulary fell.

-The Pulajan fighters were able to capture 38 Krags rifles, along with a large amount of ammunition.
+The Pulajan fighters were able to capture 38 Krag rifles, along with a large amount of ammunition.